uber/kraken/README.md

 - Highly scalable.
 Cluster size has no impact on download speed (largest Kraken cluster at Uber is 8k hosts).
 - Highly available.
 No component is a single point of failure.
 - Pluggable storage options.
-Kraken does not manage data -- it plugs into reliable blob storage options, like S3 or HDFS.
+Instead of managing data, Kraken plugs into reliable blob storage options, like S3 or HDFS.
 The storage interface is simple, and new options are easy to add.
 - Lossless cross cluster replication.
 Kraken supports rule-based async replication between clusters.
 - Minimal dependencies.
-Other than plugable storage, Kraken only has an optional dependency on DNS.
+Other than pluggable storage, Kraken only has an optional dependency on DNS.

 Kraken has been in production at Uber since early 2018.
 In our busiest cluster, Kraken distributes 1 million 0-100MB blobs, 600k 100MB-1G blobs, and 100k 1G+ blobs per day.
 At its peak production